BIRD-INTERACT: Re-imagining Text-to-SQL Evaluation for Large Language Models via Lens of Dynamic Interactions: Evaluating the Function-Driven User Simulator

 \subsection{Results and Analysis}

 Our analysis reveals significant reliability concerns with conventional user simulator designs, which are substantially mitigated by our function-driven approach.

 As shown in Figure~\ref{fig:obj_us}, the contrast is most striking when handling \texttt{UNA} (Unanswerable) questions.
 Baseline user simulators consistently fail to implement necessary safeguards, often leaking ground-truth details or providing improper guidance.
-This leads to a high failure rate of over 34\% for both model backbones.
+This leads to extremely high failure rates, reaching up to 67.4\% depending on the backbone model.
 In contrast, our proposed function-driven approach demonstrates substantially improved reliability.
-By first classifying the intent of the request and invoking the \texttt{UNA()} function, it correctly rejects inappropriate questions, with only 5.9\% of its responses falling into problematic categories.
-This represents a significant improvement in user simulator robustness.
+By first classifying the intent of the request and invoking the \texttt{UNA()} function, it correctly rejects inappropriate questions, reducing the failure rate to as low as 2.7\%.
+This represents a dramatic improvement in user simulator robustness.

-Table~\ref{tab:us_detailed_results} presents a more detailed breakdown of accuracy across all question categories.
-We observe that LLMs themselves already perform well on the first two categories (\texttt{AMB} and \texttt{LOC}), achieving over 90\% accuracy even with the baseline approach.
-However, they struggle significantly with \texttt{UNA} (unanswerable) questions, where the baseline simulators fail in over 34\% of cases for both backbone models.
-In contrast, our function-driven approach substantially mitigates this weakness, maintaining over 93\% accuracy on \texttt{UNA} questions, which is a great improvement that confirms the observations from Figure~\ref{fig:obj_us}.
+Table~\ref{tab:us_detailed_results_new} presents a more detailed breakdown of accuracy across all question categories.
+We observe that LLMs themselves already perform strongly on the ambiguity-related categories, achieving between 87.7\% and 92.3\% accuracy with the baseline approach.
+However, they struggle significantly with \texttt{UNA} (unanswerable) questions, where baseline accuracy drops as low as 32.6\% for some backbones.
+In contrast, our function-driven approach substantially mitigates this weakness, consistently achieving between 87.3\% and 97.3\% accuracy on \texttt{UNA} questions.
+These improvements confirm the observations from Figure~\ref{fig:obj_us}.
 This demonstrates that while LLMs can naturally handle straightforward clarification tasks, they require explicit structural constraints to avoid inappropriately answering questions that should be refused.
-Our two-stage design enforces such constraints by first identifying the question type before generating a response, ensuring the simulator's behavior remains predictable, controllable, and aligned with the goal of providing fair and realistic user feedback without leaking ground-truth information.
+Our two-stage design enforces such constraints by first identifying the question type before generating a response, ensuring the simulator's behavior remains predictable, controllable, and aligned with the goal of providing fair and realistic user feedback without leaking ground-truth information. \footnote{We consider a user simulator to be reliable if it achieves at least 90\% accuracy on both labeled and unlabeled ambiguity categories, and at least 80\% accuracy on unanswerable (\texttt{UNA}) questions.}